 The Narrative Essay

 Even while scouring the RIYL (read if you like) links provided at the bottom of the webpages of books I’ve enjoyed, I knew that the narrative essay existed.
-Just like I’ve always known that the strawberry existed, I knew about the form some call memoir, that others call creative non-fiction, but have you ever tasted a strawberry that caused you to flirt with the idea of eating nothing but strawberries for the rest of your life?
-If you have, it probably had less to do with the strawberry and more to do with the diet you had prior to eating that strawberry.
+Just as I’ve always known that the strawberry existed, I knew about the form some call memoir, that others call creative non-fiction.
+The question I have, is have you ever tasted a strawberry that caused you to flirt with the idea of eating nothing but strawberries for the rest of your life?
+If you have, I’m going to guess that it had more to do with your diet than it did the actual taste of that strawberry.
 A person may go long stretches of time carelessly ignoring the nutrients that this gorgeous, little heart-shaped berry has in abundance for.
 They may suffer from a vitamin C depletion, for example, in ways that were not apparent to them, until they took that first bite of this gorgeous, little heart-shaped berry.

 That first bite caused a person inexplicable feelings of euphoria that they didn’t understand, until they learned of the chemicals of the brain, and the manner in which the brain rewards the person for fulfilling a biological need.
 The only thing they may have known at the time was that that strawberry tasted so glorious that they stood at the strawberry section of a buffet line gorging on strawberries while everyone behind them waited for them to starting moving.

-I am sure, at this point, that the reader would love to learn the title of that one gorgeous, little narrative essay that caused my feelings of creative euphoria, but in the same manner eating one strawberry cannot quench a depletion, one narrative essay did not provide a eureka-style epiphany that led me to an understanding of all of the creative avenues that could be explored in this format, and that my idea-depleted mind ached for in the traditional parameters, with the time-tested formulas and notions I had of the world of storytelling.
-I just knew that I needed more, and I read all the narrative essays I could find in a manner equivalent to te manner I decided to explore the maximum benefits the strawberry could provide, until a grocery store checker proclaimed that she had never witnessed one man purchasing as many strawberries as I had at one time.
+I am sure, at this point, that the reader would love to learn the title of that one gorgeous, little narrative essay that caused my feelings of creative euphoria.
+The only answer I can give the reader is that if they’re suffering a depletion, one essay will not quench this depletion any more than one strawberry can.
+One narrative essay did not provide a eureka-style epiphany that led me to an understanding of all of the creative avenues worthy of exploration.
+One essay did not quench the ache my idea-depleted mind endured in the more traditional parameters, with the time-tested formulas and notions I had of the world of storytelling.
+I just knew that I needed more, and I read all the narrative essays I could find in a manner equivalent to the effort I put into exploring the maximum benefits the strawberry could provide, until a grocery store checker proclaimed that she had never witnessed one man purchasing as many strawberries as I had at one time.
 She even called a fellow employee over to witness the spectacle I had laid out on her conveyor belt.
 The unspoken critique being that no wife would permit a man to purchase this many strawberries at once, so I must be single and self-indulgent.

 An unprecedented amount of strawberries didn’t provide me an unprecedented amount of euphoria, of course, as the brain appears to only provide near-euphoric chemical rewards for satisfying a severe depletion, but the chemical rewards my brain offered me for finding my own truth, in the narrative essay format, have proven almost endless.
 As have the rewards I’ve experienced reading others reach their creative peaks.
 As I’ve written, I knew narrative essays existed, but I considered most of them to be dry, personal essays that attempted to describe the cute, funny things that happened to them on their way to forty.
 I never thought of them as a vehicle for the exploration of unique creativity, until I found those authors that had.